AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Teen Driving Laws in Louisiana

 It’s no secret that teens, being new drivers, are more likely to get into accidents than drivers over the age of 25.
+Just as a speeding ticket affects rates in Louisiana, a driver’s age does, as well, so you can expect higher premiums for teenage drivers.
 As such, the driving laws for teens in Louisiana differ from the laws for those over 18 and, in some cases, over 21.

 Cell Phone Use Laws for Teen Drivers

 Texting and driving is a huge issue across the country, along with cell phone use and driving in general.
-In Louisiana, these are the laws for teens when it comes to using cell phones while driving:
+In Louisiana, these are the laws for people with Class E learners or intermediate licenses, regardless of age.

 Teen Licenses